Weaving of textiles — Strategic Scorecard

 -

-ER08Resilience Capital Intensity 2View ER08 attribute detailsModerate-Low Capital Resilience.
+ER08Resilience Capital Intensity 2 solutions 2View ER08 attribute detailsModerate-Low Capital Resilience.
 While high-end technical textile production requires specialized machinery with significant barrier-to-entry costs, the commodity weaving sector remains highly modular with liquid, secondary-market machinery.
 This dual-track asset structure means that, outside of specialty segments, weaving capital is not inherently tied to rigid or non-recoverable industrial configurations.

 - Asset Liquidity: Estimates suggest the global used textile machinery market maintains a robust resale value of 40-60% of original acquisition costs for standard weaving looms.